lucc/khard/README.md

 ```

 sox and ffmpeg are used to cut and convert the new ring tone and espeak speaks the caller id.  mpc is a client
 for the music player daemon (mpd).
-It's needed to stop music during an incoming call.
+It's required to stop music during an incoming call.
 Skip the last,
 if you don't use mpd.
 Don't forget to set the "stop_music"-parameter in the config.py file to
     False too.